scify/Crowdsourcing-Platform/README.md

 ## Run Tests

+### Method 1: PHPUnit with the Laravel Custom Command

 There is a custom Laravel Command that runs the test suite for the application, which can be run by executing the following command: